-… I make stew!
+When in doubt, I make stew!

 There are only so many days in the dreaded Canadian winter when the white blanket of snow is lovingly caressed by the intense warmth of the sun’s rays.
-It is often on days like these, which if unestimatedly fall on a weekend like today, that all I wish to do is have endless cups of hot cocoa and surround myself with the many sections of the bulky weekend newspaper.
+It is often on days like these, which if accidentally fall on a weekend like today, that all I wish to do is have endless cups of hot cocoa and surround myself with the many sections of the bulky weekend newspaper.

 While my appetite tends to take a downward stroll while Hubby Dear is away, I still can’t quite refrain from spending most of my time in my kitchen.
 The time spent in prepping, visualizing and finally creating the meal is what enables me to unwind and reflect on my thoughts.
 I love listening to the sharp crunches from chopping an onion, the sizzling of chopped garlic in hot oil, or the whistles of the pressure cooker; each of which can be easily substituted for any form of melody in my mind.

 By allowing myself to sleep in today, and waking up to a wonderfully warm sunny afternoon, the idea of a lunch that would summon me to stand over a hot stove didn’t quite make an inviting prospect.
 But good food on a day like this was something I was desperately craving for.
 So I took the slow and easy way out.
 The thought of having my lunch slowly simmer on the stove was tempting enough to compel me to get my lazy self into the kitchen and prep for it.
 And that’s all I needed to do.
 The rest as they say, will take care of itself!

 Prep time: 20 min | Cooking time: 45 min | Serves: 2-4

 - 2 large boneless chicken breasts, diced into 1-inch cubes

 - 1 medium onion, finely chopped